Sachinacharya-Project/webserver/README.md

 # webserver
-This is simple webserver from PHP development Environments.
+This is simple webserver that uses PHP development Environments.
 This helps you to use local-webserver for your developement environment.
 This feature came along with the PHP you have on you computer.
 This program just help to access it with single command.
 This is Command-Line Tool

 ----------------------------------------------------
 ## Installation
 You can find .whl(wheel) file in dist folder.
 Navigate to dist folder and hit the following command
 ````powershell
     python -m pip install wheel_file_name # For Unix it would be pip3 instead of just pip
 ````
 ## Warning
 For Python version above or equals to 3.10, only version 3 (webserver-1.0.3-py3-none-any.whl) will work.
 I don't know but I find it hard to install pathlib in these versions of python which is essential package for webserver.
 However, version 3 (webserver) uses pathlib2 so it is good to go.

 There is no difference between v2 and v3 otherthan pathlib packages
 ## Usages